replicatedhq/replicated-docs/docs/intro-replicated.md

 - **kURL Installer:** Installs on a cluster created by the kURL installer.

-- **Helm Installer:** Install with Helm when you distribute your Helm chart application with KOTS.
-For more information, see [Installing an Application with Helm (Beta)](install-with-helm).

 The following diagram shows the Replicated components as they relate to you as a vendor packaging your application with KOTS, and the deployment to an existing cluster and a cluster provisioned by kURL.
 The application is packaged using either Helm charts, standard manifests, or Kubernetes operators.

 ![KOTS and kURL deployments](/images/replicated-components-diagram.png)